 Holi is known to be the festival of colours, joy, and happiness.
 This year, Holi will be celebrated on march 8.
 No matter your age or religion, this festival embraces and accepts you.
 Holi is celebrated by people of all ages, communities, gender, race, etc. Hence, it is rightly said a festival that has the ultimate power to bring even enemies closer.
 Everything looks so bright and colourful after the dull winters are gone.
 Nature starts to revive; the spring season commences in the northern parts of India.
 The flora and fauna blossom all around us as if nature is also playing the festival of Holi along with humanity.
 Also, students in schools are always asked to write a Holi essay whenever it is around the corner.
 So here we are, with an awesome and fun Holi essay in English to help you out with that little Holi essay assignment of yours.

 Click here to download a PDF for Holi Essay

 Must Read: Happy Holi 2023: Splash into the Spring with the Queen Festival of Colors!

 Holi Sample Essay in English (100 Words)

 Holi is a widely celebrated event in India and Nepal.
-The festival of colors, which takes place in March, is known as the festival of colors.
+The festival of colours, which takes place in March, is known as the festival of colours.
 Holi is celebrated over three days, with Holi Purnama (full moon day) being the first.
 Puno’s second day, or Choti Holi.
 Parva, or Holi Day, is the third day of the festival.
-People used to wear white dresses and congregate in the ground on this day.
-For this festival, they use natural colors and play with painting guns.
+People used to wear white dresses and congregate on the ground on this day.
+For this festival, they use natural colours and play with painting guns.
 They drink sweet Lassi and consume a variety of khoya, mawa, and pistachio-based desserts.

 Fun Fact: The festival of Holi is a two-day festival.